vejendlakirankumar/CityU-Research-Tracker/DEPLOYMENT.md

 1. Windows port forwarding via `netsh interface portproxy`
 2. Windows inbound firewall rules for the same ports

+WSL may run in NAT mode instead of mirroring mode.
+If WSL is running on NAT mode, below configuration is needed.
 First, get your current WSL IP from inside the WSL distro:

 ```bash